ec-europa/platform-dev/UPGRADING.md

 ```

+### After-upgrade steps

-### Once above steps are completed, proceed with the subsite upgrade.
+Once the above steps are completed and the site is in the 2.3.0 codebase,
+proceed with the following steps:

+#### Update database

-Then run the following commands:
+  Run the following commands:

 ```
 $ drush rr
 $ drush updb
 ```

   You will get the following warnings

 ```
 The following module has moved within the file system: